fleetdm/fleet/docs/Using Fleet/MDM-custom-OS-settings.md

 In the top box, with "Verified," "Verifying," "Pending," and "Failed" statuses, click each status to view a list of hosts:

 * Verified: hosts that installed all configuration profiles.
 Fleet has verified with osquery.
-Declaration profiles are verified with DDM
+Declaration profiles are verified with DDM.

 * Verifying: hosts that have acknowledged all MDM commands to install configuration profiles.
 Fleet is verifying the profiles are installed with osquery.
 If the profile wasn't installed, Fleet will redeliver the profile.